haymant/aggo/doc/PageEditor.md

 # Aggo Page Editor Design
+Summarized conversation history

+Summarized conversation history

+Plan:

+Add Next.js per-page handlers convention (handlers.ts in route dir) and adjust codegen to use a client wrapper so Next.js doesn’t pass functions from server → client.
+Extend extension host + Properties webview messaging to (a) request available handlers for the current page and (b) create a new handler stub.
+Update Properties UI to show handler dropdowns for Events/Lifecycle and a “New” action that generates the function and selects it.
+Validate via TypeScript build/watch output and a quick pnpm test.
+Edited
+nextjsCodegen.ts+75-5

+Edited
+AggoPageEditorProvider.ts+3-1
+Edited
+AggoPropertyViewProvider.ts+82-0

+Edited
+Properties.tsx+125-22
+pnpm test
+pnpm test

+Implemented the “handlers live in the page routes dir” convention + editor wiring

+Per-page handler file convention: Next.js runtime now uses src/app/aggo/page/<pageId>/handlers.ts (created if missing).
+Fixed Next.js server→client function passing: generated routes now render through a generated client wrapper client.tsx, so handler functions are imported on the client side (no non-
+Plan:

+Add Next.js per-page handlers convention (handlers.ts in route dir) and adjust codegen to use a client wrapper so Next.js doesn’t pass functions from server → client.
+Extend extension host + Properties webview messaging to (a) request available handlers for the current page and (b) create a new handler stub.
+Update Properties UI to show handler dropdowns for Events/Lifecycle and a “New” action that generates the function and selects it.
+Validate via TypeScript build/watch output and a quick pnpm test.
+Edited
+nextjsCodegen.ts+75-5

+Edited
+AggoPageEditorProvider.ts+3-1
+Edited
+AggoPropertyViewProvider.ts+82-0

+Edited
+Properties.tsx+125-22
+pnpm test
+pnpm test

+Implemented the “handlers live in the page routes dir” convention + editor wiring

+Per-page handler file convention: Next.js runtime now uses src/app/aggo/page/<pageId>/handlers.ts (created if missing).
+Fixed Next.js server→client function passing: generated routes now render through a generated client wrapper client.tsx, so handler functions are imported on the client side (no non-

 This document describes the page authoring experience for `*.page` files and the missing pieces needed to fully support **Run** and **Debug** of user TypeScript code (event handlers, lifecycle hooks, stores).